Nikita1Belov/Java-Advanced-OOP/module_4/exercise_2.md

 }
 ```

-And the main realization of required functional is in the Exercise2 class:
+The main functionality required by the task is implemented in the Exercise2 class:
 ```java
 package fi.utu.tech.ooj.exercise4.exercise2;